 - Do your security doors offer three point locking mechanisms?

 - Do your security doors use pressure retention?

-Once the answers to these questions are satisfactory, you can be relatively confident that you are getting a better quality of security door.
+Once the answers to these questions are satisfactory, you can be relatively confident that you are getting a better-quality of security door.

-Can I install a high quality security door myself?
+Can I install by myself?

 Yes, but you leave yourself exposed to a break-in.
 You can purchase the best security door that money can buy, but if you don’t have experience in the installation process, then it’s basically a waste of money.